zypA13510/librespeed/doc.md

 * The ping/jitter test is measured by seeing how long it takes for an empty XHR to complete.
 It is not an acutal ICMP ping.
 Different browsers may also show different results, especially on very fast connections on slow devices.
 ### IE specific
 * The upload test is not precise on very fast connections with high latency (will probably be fixed by Edge 17)
 * On IE11, a same origin policy error is erroneously triggered under unknown conditions.
 Seems to be related to running the test from unusual URLs like a top level domain (for instance http://abc/speedtest).
-These are bugs in IE11's implementation of the same origin policy, not in the speedtest itself.
+These are bugs in IE11's implementation of the same origin policy, not in the speed test itself.
 * On IE11, under unknown circumstances, on some systems the test can only be run once, after which speedtest_worker.js will not be loaded by IE until the browser is restarted.
 This is a rare bug in IE11.
 ### Firefox specific
 * On some Linux systems with hardware acceleration turned off, the page rendering makes the browser lag, reducing the accuracy of the ping/jitter test, and potentially even the download and upload tests on very fast connections.